smmckay/quex-mirror/doc/source/01-basic-concepts/lexical-state-machine.rst

 associate an event with a distinct successor state.
 Quex generates FSMs [#f1]_.
 Let the term 'current state' denote the one and only active state of the FSM.

-Finite state machines receive events sequentially.
+Finite state machines receive events at descrete times, i.e. sequentially.
 Thus, the current state is the deterministic result of the *sequence of events* that has occurred.
 Here is were the concepts of a state machine and the interpretation of sequential data meet.
 The letters of a sequential data stream satisfy the requirement of sequentiality and that they originate in a closed set, namely the 'alphabet'.
 Thus, letters may play the role of events in the FSM.
 A state machine may now be designed in a way so that a paths along the graph represents a specific letter sequences to be detected.
 When the state at the end of that paths becomes active, this indicates that a certain input pattern has occurred.
 A simple example of a state machine detecting the word 'fun' can be viewed in :ref:'fig-state-machine-simple.png'.

 .. _fig:state-machine-simple: